The first step to find SEO keywords for digital marketing campaigns is keyword research.

 Good question!
-Of course, you don’t want to waste resources, but what you want to rank for and what your target audience is searching for are often two different things.
+Of course, you don’t want to waste any resources, but what you want to rank for and what your target audience is searching for are often two different things.

-Focusing on your target audience and then using keywords to sharpen these insights will result in more efficient marketing campaigns.
+Focusing on your target audience and then using keywords to sharpen these insights will result in more efficient digital marketing campaigns.

 Let’s take an example.
 The Chanel San Francisco Store wants to start doing some SEO to improve how often they show up in organic search results.
 You get hired as an SEO consultant to help them out.
 First, you try to understand their customers.
-So you sit down with the store manager and ask the following questions:
+So you sit down with the digital marketing manager and ask the following questions:

 Who wants these products?